· July 7, 2026

 And yes, there’s estrogen.
 But that’s not the starting point.
 It’s the echo.

-Through the VCC Lens
+Through the Vital Clarity Code Lens

 The thermostat can’t stabilize if the terrain is chaos.
 That’s why rhythm comes first.
 Morning light, evening dark, meals on time.
-Protein + fat at breakfast, coffee only after food.
+Protein and fat at breakfast, coffee only after food.
 These aren’t lifestyle hacks—they’re signals your nervous system can trust.
 Add breath pacing and micro-unbracing before bed, and the static begins to clear.
 Regulation is soil.
 Without it, nothing holds.

 Once regulation steadies the ground, you can begin to retrain the system’s interpretation.
 Six breaths per minute isn’t fluff—it’s nervous system rehab.
 Circadian cues repeated daily re-etch time into your cells.
 Gentle movement plus mitochondrial cofactors—magnesium, carnitine, CoQ10—restore the capacity to absorb stress instead of firing off a flare.
 Rewiring is how you teach your nervous system to read change as shift, not threat.